Library

 The Library subscribes to a wide range of electronic databases which provide students with remote access to Irish, English, European and International material.

-1. Bloomsbury Professional Online: King’s Inns Library subscribes to the Irish property law, Irish civil litigation, Irish criminal law, Irish company and commercial law, Irish medical law, Irish planning law, Irish employment law and Intellectual Property & IT modules of this service, enabling students to access major Irish legal textbooks and a monthly update of legal developments in the specific areas.
+1. Bloomsbury Professional Online: King’s Inns Library subscribes to the Irish property law, Irish civil litigation, Irish criminal law, Irish company and commercial law, Irish medical law, Irish planning law, Irish employment law, Irish child & family law and Intellectual Property & IT modules of this service, enabling students to access major Irish legal textbooks and a monthly update of legal developments in the specific areas.

-2. vLexJustis: An online legal research platform and database providing access to Irish reported and unreported cases.
+2. vLex: An online legal research platform and database providing access to Irish reported and unreported cases.
 Working as a citator it provides information on the relationship between cases.

 3. Decisis: A current awareness tool, it includes updates on all recently published judgments of the Irish superior courts.